apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this step, you create a target for the sensors\_test application that enables the DRV2605
-off-board sensor.
+off-board device.

-To add the DRV2605 sensor support, you create the application target with
+To add the DRV2605 device support, you create the application target with
 the following syscfg settings enabled:

 -  ``I2C_0``: Enables the I2C interface 0 in the nRF52 BSP HAL setting.